 - Incorporate lessons learned from additional areas of best practice (e.g., measurement, risk management, and supplier management)

 - Address additional organizational functions critical to its products and services

 - More fully comply with relevant ISO standards

 CMMI is being adopted worldwide.

-The SCAMPI method definition document2 describes the requirements, activities, and practices associated with each of the processes that compose the SCAMPI method.
+The SCAMPI method definition document describes the requirements, activities, and practices associated with each of the processes that compose the SCAMPI method.

-This section has sought to introduce into TOGAF the topic of CMM-based methods and techniques for use in relation to enterprise architecture.
+This section has sought to introduce into the TOGAF standard the topic of CMM-based methods and techniques for use in relation to Enterprise Architecture.

 The benefits of using CMMs are well documented.
-Future versions of TOGAF may include a maturity model to measure adoption of TOGAF itself.
+Future versions of the TOGAF standard may include a maturity model to measure adoption of the TOGAF standard itself.